Ideal cotorsion theories in triangulated categories: Almost exact structures and ideals

 Let $\CT$ be a triangulated category.
 If $\CA$ is a full subcategory (closed with respect to isomorphisms) of $\CT$, we will say that it is \textsl{closed under extensions} if for every triangle $B\to C\to A\to B[1]$ in $\CT$ such that $A$ and $B$ are objects in $\CA$ then $C$ is an object in $\CA$.
 We will denote by $\frakD_\CA$ the class of all distinguished triangles $\mathfrak{d}:\ B\to C\to A\to B[1]$ such that $A,B,C\in\CA$ (and we will say that $\mathfrak{d}$ is a \textsl{triangle from $\CA$}).
 Note that every extension closed subcategory $\CA$ of $\CT$ is closed with respect to finite coproducts.
 We will use the following generalization of the notion of proper class introduced in \cite{Bel2000}.

-\begin{definition} Let $\CT$ be a triangulated category, and $\CA$ a full subcategory of $\CT$ which is closed under extensions.
-A class of triangles $\frakE\subseteq \frakD_\CA$ is a \textsl{weak proper class of triangles} if \begin{enumerate}[{\rm (i)}] \item $\frakE$ is closed with respect to isomorphisms of triangles, coproducts and contains all split triangles, \item $\frakE$ is closed with respect to \textsl{base changes} (homotopy pullbacks) constructed along homomorphisms from $\CA$, i.e. if $\mathfrak{d}: C\to B\to A\to C[1]$ is a triangle in $\frakE$ and $\alpha:X\to A$ is a homomorphism in $\CA$ then the top triangle $\mathfrak{d}\alpha$ in every homotopy cartesian diagram
+Let $\CT$ be a triangulated category, and $\CA$ a full subcategory of $\CT$ which is closed under extensions.
+A class of triangles $\frakE\subseteq \frakD_\CA$ is an \textsl{almost exact structure} for $\CA$ if \begin{enumerate}[{\rm (i)}] \item $\frakE$ is closed with respect to isomorphisms of triangles, coproducts and contains all split triangles, \item $\frakE$ is closed with respect to \textsl{base changes} (homotopy pullbacks) constructed along homomorphisms from $\CA$, i.e. if $\mathfrak{d}: C\to B\to A\to C[1]$ is a triangle in $\frakE$ and $\alpha:X\to A$ is a homomorphism in $\CA$ then the top triangle $\mathfrak{d}\alpha$ in every homotopy cartesian diagram

 is in $\frakE$. \item $\frakE$ is closed with respect to \textsl{cobase changes} (homotopy pushouts) constructed along homomorphisms from $\CA$, i.e. if $\mathfrak{d}:\ C\to B\to A\to C[1]$ is a triangle in $\frakE$ and $\beta:C\to Z$ is a homomorphism in $\CA$ then the bottom triangle $\beta\mathfrak{d}$ in every homotopy cartesian diagram